 Get out on a boat tour, a shrimp and crabbing expedition, or a dolphin tour.
 On our shrimp boat tour with Vagabonds Cruises from Harbour Town, I felt like Forrest Gump as Captain Spike and crew cast out shrimp nets in the bay.
 As we trawled the calm warm waters, I pondered the many ways we’d cook our catch– popcorn shrimp, BBQ shrimp, shrimp cocktail.
 Like Forrest, I was overly optimistic, we caught three shrimpy shrimp, but the unexpected bounty was the pod of dolphins we discovered.
 Over 500 dolphins reside in Calibogue Sound off Hilton Head Island.

 Happy Hour on HHI

 HHI may be an acronym for Happy Hour Island.
 So many waterfront bars and restaurants offer early bird dining and drink specials.
 Skull Creek Café and The Salty Dog are two favorites.
-HHI is in the Low Country for its obvious sea level and lack of hills.
+Hudson’s has a great happy hour too out on the deck, with a sunset view.
+HHI is in the Low Country for its obvious sea level and lack of hills, warning: it can be humid and buggy.
 We nicknamed it Slow Country as the majority of HHI residents are retired, drive slowly, drink and eat early, and are in no particular rush.
 Even the roads on Hilton Head meander and swerve, with the exception of the faster Cross Island Parkway.